g-star-05/Amazon_clone/README.md

 # Amazon_clone
-This is an fonrtend clone of an amazon website
+This is an frontend clone of an amazon website
 <br>
 Author-Gaurav Tare